 In the late 430s the Huns, by now living in Eastern Europe, became restless.
 They aimed to take advantage of the confusion in the empire to expand their power.
 In 451, under their leader Attila, the Huns marched west, planning on conquering the western provinces of the Roman empire.

 This was an event long expected – and much feared – by both Romans and Germans.
 In fact, at the hard-fought Battle of Chalons (451), Attila’s forces were defeated by a Roman-Visigothic army under Aetius’ command.

 The Huns then briefly invaded northern Italy, quickly withdrawing again to the Balkans, though not before utterly destroying a major Roman city, Aquileia.
-Attila died soon afterwards, and as rival leaders quarrelled amongst themselves, the Huns’ power subsided.
-Within a short time, they had been absorbed by neighbouring peoples, and the fear of them became nothing but a memory.
+Attila died soon afterwards, and as rival leaders quarreled amongst themselves, the Huns’ power subsided.
+Within a short time, they had been absorbed by neighboring peoples, and the fear of them became nothing but a memory.

 This second sack of Rome was much more destructive than the first.
 Temples, palaces and other public buildings were stripped of their gold and silver ornamentation, and shiploads if captives were carted off to North Africa as slaves.

 In the confusion that followed this disaster, a German general called Ricimer came to power.
 He was unable to dominate the stage in the way that Stilicho or Aetius had done, however, as power was by now too fragmented between competing players: apart form the different factions at the court in Ravenna, such external actors as the senators in Rome, barbarian kings, the (by now) semi-independent commanders of nominally Roman armies in Italy, Gaul and the Balkans, composed almost entirely of German troops, changing sides at will, and the eastern Roman emperor dabbling in western politics.
 Puppet emperors were tugged one way or another, all reigning for a few years at most, none able to accomplish anything of importance.